ScottGlenn2/vole/vole-mps/src/main/resources/static/plugins/bootstrap-fileinput/.github/ISSUE_TEMPLATE.md

 ## Prerequisites

-- [ ] I have searched for similar issues in both open and closed tickets and cannot find a duplicate.
+- [ ] I have searched for similar issues in both open and closed stations and cannot find a duplicate.
 - [ ] The issue still exists against the latest `master` branch of bootstrap-fileinput.
 - [ ] This is not an usage question.
 I confirm having read the plugin [documentation](http://plugins.krajee.com/file-input) and [demos](http://plugins.krajee.com/file-input/demo).
 - [ ] This is not a general programming / coding question.
 (Those should be directed to the [webtips Q & A forum](http://webtips.krajee.com/questions)).